General scanner troubleshooting

 Verify cables connected properly to the back of the scanner

-If the scanner is a parallel port scanner it is likely it has two available connections on the back of the scanner.
-Verify that the cable coming from the computer is connecting to the IN, Computer IN, computer, or similar connection.
+If the scanner is a parallel port scanner, it has two available connections on the back of the scanner.
+Verify the cable coming from the computer connects to the IN, Computer IN, Computer, or similar connection.

 Ensure that the scanner is getting power

 If your scanner is not getting power, we recommend you check all the scanner's electrical connections.
 Make sure they are connected properly at the back of the computer, at the scanner, and at your wall outlet.
 If the scanner's power cable is plugged into a power strip or surge protector, connect the scanner directly to the wall outlet, to verify it's not causing the problem.

 If the computer scanner is getting power, you should notice the inside light come on when the power is first received by the scanner.

 After checking the connections, if you still get no power to the scanner, we recommend you contact the manufacturer of the scanner.